DiscordKt/IdeaPlugin/README.md

 # KUtils-plugin

 This is a plugin for IntelliJ that aids in the development of Discord bots using the KUtils framework.

+### Goals

+* Create KUtils files from a template.
+* Create bot projects from a template.
+* Get idiomatic code suggestions.
+* Receive notifications for updates.